LordHalyana/yt_to_spotifyplaylist/README.md

 - Local cache for (artist, title) → track_id (planned)
 - Regression test suite for matching logic
 - Secure credential management via `.env` or environment variables

+## 🛡️ Security & CI
+- **Gitleaks**: `.gitleaks.toml` with custom `SPOTIPY_...` and generic secret regexes
+- **Pre-commit**: `.pre-commit-config.yaml` runs Gitleaks, Ruff, and Pytest on every commit
+- **No secrets**: Repo and history are clean of 32+ char secrets and common credential patterns

+## 🧪 Testing
+- All tests in `tests/` run automatically on commit
+- Coverage threshold: 80% (see `pyproject.toml`)
+- Linting and type checks enforced

+## 🚀 Quickstart
+1. `pip install -r requirements-dev.txt`
+2. `pre-commit install`
+3. Add your `.env` with Spotify credentials
+4. Run: `python -m yt2spotify ...` or use the CLI

+## Development
+- See `.pre-commit-config.yaml` for hooks
+- See `.gitleaks.toml` for secret scanning rules
+- See `pyproject.toml` for config, dependencies, and coverage

+---

+_This project is maintained with automated quality gates and secret scanning.
+All contributions are checked for security, lint, and test compliance before commit._

 ## Installation